 (Name of Business Goes Here)

-If you’re having any vision problems or would like to update your eyeglass prescription schedule an eye exam online now.
-Our member eye doctors can answer your questions.
+If you’re having any vision problems, would like to update your eyeglass prescription, or schedule an eye exam online we can help!.
+Our member eye doctors or ophthalmologists can answer your questions.
 We warmly welcome all new patients, and we look forward to serving you.